PrathameshCodesTech/PrathameshCodestech/README.md

 # Hi there, I'm Prathamesh Marathe! 👋

-I'm a passionate developer with expertise in **Web Development**, **Cloud Computing**, and **DevOps**.
+I'm a passionate developer with expertise in **Web Development**.
 I thrive on building scalable and innovative solutions, and I'm constantly exploring new technologies to enhance my skillset.
 Welcome to my GitHub profile!

 ## 🚀 About Me:
 - 🌱 Currently learning **Django** to build full-stack applications.